Connecting MySQL Server data in to Blazor DataGrid Component

 Delete Operation:

-To delete a row, simply select the desired row and click the Delete toolbar button.
-This action will trigger a DELETE request to an API, containing the primary key value of the selected record.
-As a result corresponding record will be removed from the Orders table.
+To remove a record, select the desired row and click the Delete toolbar button.
+This action sends a DELETE request to the configured API endpoint, passing the primary key of the selected record.
+The corresponding entry will be deleted from the Orders table by invoking the following POST API method.

 [HttpPost]